-The SRO Technical Board reserves the right to adjust the Balance of Performance until 120 minutes before the start of Race 1.
+The SRO Technical Board reserves the right to adjust the Balance of Performance until :

+- 120 minutes before the start of Race 1. - 120 minutes before the start of Race 2, if Qualifying is split between Q1 and Q2

 Teams will be notified of any such changes during the Event via a Bulletin from the Stewards.